HK Obesity Rate Increased by 1.8 Times in Children and Adolescents in 2023

 As always, losing unnecessary weight is all about ensuring you burn more calories than you’re putting in.
-It’s said to be easier to cut calories than burn them off, however, you should try and be active for all of the added benefits physical activity adds to a healthy diet.
+It’s said to be easier to cut calories than burn them off, however, you should try to be active for all the added benefits of physical activity added to a healthy diet.

 - See a dietitian or nutritionist

 - Join a social weight loss support group

 - Join a social or competitive sports team